codectified/mindroots/public/mindroots/getting-started.md

-# Getting Started with Graphs
+## Getting Started with Graphs

-MindRoots is a graphical ontological database and dictionary application that allows users to explore the process of language.
+MindRoots is a graphical ontological database and dictionary currently featuring ~50k words and 5k roots imported from primarily from Lane's Lexicon and supplemented with additional translations and linguistic information.

 ---

+#### Interacting with the data

+Click a node to reveal its links and click it again to see additional information (only available for word nodes currently).

+Pan the graph by clicking or tapping and dragging.
+Pinch fingers or scroll to zoom.

+Graphs are displayed when:

+- clicking on a word from the library
+- clicking a button on the start page
+- searching for specific root(s)

+Currently, the library only features the 99 names of Allah.

+Each of the buttons on the start page generate random nodes of the specified type.

+The sandbox allows searching for roots by their letters.
+You can specify one, two or three letters to see all matching roots.

+---

-## Why Graphs?
+#### Why Graphs?

 A unique feature of this tool is its use of a graph database to organize and represent language.
 Graphs databases differ from traditional databases in that they more directly mirror natural structures, especially those involving many relationships and “end-to-end” connections, like a tree or a nervous system or an electron cloud.